 The durability of Hemlock is also significantly lower than most hardwoods and softwoods as well.

 The workability of Hemlock is pretty good.
-But because of having qualities of softwoods and some the late hardwoods, sanding tends to create uneven surfaces and dips.
+But because of having qualities of softwoods and some late hardwoods, sanding tends to create uneven surfaces and dips.

 Finishing Hemlock with wood glues and stains is so much easy.